uktrade/.github/SECURITY_CHECKLIST.md

 ## Setup custom properties on the repository

-A set of github tags have been created at an organisation level, these must be applied to a repository to allow organisation level github actions to run on each pull request.
+A set of custom properties have been created at an organisation level.
+These must be applied to a repository to allow organisation level github actions to run on each pull request.
+To access the custom properties, go to the `https://github.com/uktrade/REPO_NAME/settings/access` page

 ### Mandatory custom properties